Doctor Who Magazine: The Incredible Hulk Presents (1989)

 The Incredible Hulk Presents was a short-lived weekly comic from Marvel UK.
 It launched in September 1989 with issue 1, and lasted twelve issues in total.
 It reprinted stories from US Marvel Comics' The Incredible Hulk from the 1970s; G.I.
 Joe: Special Missions (retitled for the UK as Action Force, later G.I.
 Joe the Action Force); and an Indiana Jones strip reprinting Marvel US adaptations of Indiana Jones and the Last Crusade and further Indiana Jones adventures.
 All the reprinted US strips were in colour.
 The only original content was the Doctor Who strip, which was, however, produced in black and white.
-This strip featured ten adeventures (with two two-parters) of the Seventh Doctor.
+This strip featured ten adventures (with two two-parters) of the Seventh Doctor.

 The 'intention (unbeknownst to the editor of Doctor Who Magazine) [was] that the strips would also run in DWM.
 When he found out, John Freeman took issue with the plan, arguing that while the strips had merit for the intended younger audience IHP was aimed at, they were inappropriate for DWM, which was trying to tailor more for Doctor Who fans, instead of the mainstream audience previous editors had aimed for'.
 Freeman's argument was eventually accepted by Marvel UK as sales figures of DWM improved under his leadership; albeit with two exceptions.
 The two part strip "Hunger at the Ends of Time!" from issues 2 and 3 of IHP was reprinted in DWM issues 157 and 158 (February – March, 1990); and the one unpublished strip completed for IHP issue 13 before the publication was cancelled, "Doctor Conkerer!", which appeared in DWM issue 162 (July 1990).